datawire/ambassador-docs/docs/emissary/1.13/howtos/token-ratelimit.md

 # Rate limiting on token claims

-<Alert severity="info">This guide applies to Ambassador Edge Stack, use of this guide on the Ambassador API Gateway is not recommended.</Alert>
+<Alert severity="info">This guide applies to $AESproductName$, use of this guide on the $OSSproductName$ is not recommended.</Alert>

-Ambassador Edge Stack is able to perform Rate Limiting based on JWT Token claims from either a JWT or OAuth2 Filter implementation.
-This is because Edge Stack deliberately calls the `ext_authz` filter in Envoy as the first step when processing incoming requests.
-In Edge Stack, the `ext_authz` filter is implemented as a [Filter resource](../../topics/using/filters/).
-This explicitly means that Ambassador Filters are ALWAYS processed prior to RateLimit implementations.
+$AESproductName$ is able to perform Rate Limiting based on JWT Token claims from either a JWT or OAuth2 Filter implementation.
+This is because $AESproductName$ deliberately calls the `ext_authz` filter in Envoy as the first step when processing incoming requests.
+In $AESproductName$, the `ext_authz` filter is implemented as a [Filter resource](../../topics/using/filters/).
+This explicitly means that $AESproductName$ Filters are ALWAYS processed prior to RateLimit implementations.
 As a result, you can use the `injectRequestHeader` field in either a JWT Filter or an OAuth Filter and pass that header along to be used for RateLimiting purposes.

 ## Prerequisites

-- Ambassador Edge Stack
+- $AESproductName$
 - A working Keycloak instance and Keycloak Filter
 - A service exposed with a Mapping and protected by a FilterPolicy

 <Alert severity="info">We'll uses Keycloak to generate tokens with unique claims.
 It will work in a similar manner for any claims present on a JWT token issued by any other provider.
-See <a href="../sso/keycloak/">our guide here</a> on using Keycloak with Edge Stack.</Alert>
+See <a href="../sso/keycloak/">our guide here</a> on using Keycloak with $AESproductName$.</Alert>

 Here is a YAML example that describes the setup: